10 Tips for a Stress-Free Move

 - Ongoing maintenance services (pest control, gardener, pool service, etc.)

-8. Pack fragile items carefully
+8. Protect electronics and fragile items

-9. Keep important items close
+10. Keep important items close